build-on-aws/aws-lambda-and-cqrs-a-winning-combination/README.md

 - Introduction (`00:00 - 00:10`).
 - Phase 1: Refactoring from CRUD to CQRS (`00:10 - 00:30`).
   - _Content_: discussion and designing with maximum interactivity.
-  - _Outcome_: application with applied CQRS code and architecture level patterns.
+  - _Outcome_: application with code and architecture-level CQRS patterns applied.
 - Summary of Phase 1 and Q&A (`00: 30 - 00:35`).
 - Phase 2: Deploying CQRS in AWS Lambda Environment (`00:35 - 00:55`).
   - _Content_: discussion and designing with maximum interactivity.